epfl-ada/ada-2024-project-adaspeedia/README.md

 We do this for every pair of starting and target articles encountered in `paths_finished.tsv` and we save it in a similar format, including both articles’ titles along with the game path and its length.

+The feasibility is ensured as we already finished the processing pipeline and our budget allows for a sufficient number of queries in order to make significant data analysis.

-We use this dataset to compute a measure of semantic distance, exactly the same way the paper does using Wikispeedia games played by humans.
+We use this dataset to compute a measure of semantic distance, in the same way the paper does using Wikispeedia games played by humans.

 ### Dataset 2: Pairwise article distances from an embedding model

-We generate this dataset by picking the pairs of starting and goal articles we encounter in the original dataset, by computing their respective embeddings using a pre-trained embedding model (TODO which one), and computing the distance between these two embeddings vectors.
+We generate this dataset by picking all the pairs of articles encountered along the "homing in" parts of the finished paths.
+We compute their respective embeddings using the pre-trained embedding model BERT, and then compute the distance between these two embeddings vectors.

+The feasibility is ensured as we already finished the processing pipeline and our embedding distances are computed in `data/article_similarities.csv`

 This gives us a third measure of semantic distance, on top of the one obtained from the Wikispeedia games played by humans and the one obtained from Wikispeedia games played by LLMs.

 ## Methods

-**hypothesis testing**
+todo **introduce the words hypothesis testing**

+### LLM and Embeddings distances computation

+### Mathematical methods for analysis and processing
+todo
+Details can be found in the main notebook
+### Methods for subquestions

 For now, it seems we would need to: